 The United States is the oldest continuous democracy in the world, and a model and inspiration for other nations seeking to build democratic institutions.
 One of the core pillars of American liberty is a free press.
 Pew conducts opinion surveys that track public attitudes toward the press and politics.
 At the same time, Pew issues major reports that examine long-term trends in the political values of Americans, as well as their views on policy issues and priorities, political knowledge, and news interest.

-The post Most Americans say being a man helps a person get ahead in the U.S. appeared first on Pew Research Center.
+The post Most Americans say elected officials should avoid heated or aggressive speech appeared first on Pew Research Center.